a-n-rose/a-n-rose.github.io/_posts/2018-11-05-personal-vocab-app.md

 ```
 ## What I'm working on now

-I'm currently bouncing back and forth between *creating unittests* and improving/*building onto functionality*.
+I'm bouncing back and forth between *creating unittests* and improving/*building onto functionality*.
 For example, I want to keep track of users' performances on their lists, to be able to quiz them if they haven't tested words in a while, as well as so many other things.